prometheus-operator/prometheus-operator/README.md

 ```

 The operator automatically creates services in each namespace where you created a Prometheus or Alertmanager resources,
-and defines three third party resources.
+and defines three custom resource definitions.
 You can clean these up now.

 ```
 for n in $(kubectl get namespaces -o jsonpath={..metadata.name}); do kubectl delete --ignore-not-found --namespace=$n service prometheus-operated alertmanager-operated done

-kubectl delete --ignore-not-found thirdpartyresource \
+kubectl delete --ignore-not-found customresourcedefinitions \
   prometheus.monitoring.coreos.com \
   service-monitor.monitoring.coreos.com \
   alertmanager.monitoring.coreos.com